This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips:

 Preparing the container: homemade marshmallows are very sticky.
-That means you do need to make sure you grease your container very well.
+That means you do need to make sure you grease your tin very well.
 The same applies with adding the cornflour dusting.
 Equally, before storing, make sure they are liberally coated.
 Otherwise they will stick together.

 Different sized marshmallows: you can make whatever size you like.
 Use larger tupperware containers for shallower marshmallows.
 Alternatively, use narrower tupperware containers for deeper marshmallows.
 Once set, you can choose how big or small to make your marshmallow cubes or rectangles.